 Here are two things you need to answer first.

-2. How many emails after you decide to stop sending them re-engagement emails and unsubscribe them from your email list?
+After how many emails should you stop sending them re-engagement emails and unsubscribe them from your email list?

-The answer to these questions is, again - it depends on your industry, target audience, email campaigns, and marketing goals.
+The answer to these questions is: it depends on your industry, target audience, email campaigns, and marketing goals.

 Re-engagement email sequence email example: